 Deceit and lies fill the earth, and many people are swayed by every moving wind to believe some very preposterous theories regarding the book of Revelation and the “end of the world”.
 There is a political agenda deliberately promoting fear that is associated with these lies, which needs to be confronted and destroyed.
-These postings are building a base so that you will be able to clearly see these lies and uncover one of the hidden agendas of the Zionist cabal.
-So far we have discussed time texts and pointers to the time of the coming of the Lord found in the New Testament, and the figurative nature of the prophetic judgment language of the Old Testament.
-Each part is laying a foundation, and building on the previous ones.
+These postings are building a base so that we will be able to clearly see these lies and uncover one of the hidden agendas of the Zionist cabal.

-In this Part IV we will review some more of the figurative judgment language which God uses to judge a nation.
-It is important to become familiar with this style and to recognize its figurative nature when you see it in Scripture.
-It is not literal!
+This Part IV will review more of the figurative judgment language which God used when pronouncing judgment upon a wicked people or nation.
+It is important to become familiar with this style of language and to recognize its figurative nature because God used these metaphors repeatedly in Scripture.
+They were usually not literal!
 (Unless otherwise noted, all scripture is from the KJV, and bold emphasis is mine.)

 God appeared before Moses in a burning bush, a fire that did not consume (Ex.
 3:2).
 God appeared as a pillar of cloud during the day and a pillar of fire at night before the company of Israel all the years in the desert (Ex.
 13:21).
 God’s fury is fire (Lam.
 2:4).

 The first association we have with “fire” is God’s anger.
 His fury equals fire.
 Whenever we see the word “fire” in His prophesies we should automatically think of His “judgment.”
 How he executed His judgment upon the wicked may or may not have involved actual fire.
 We have to look at each judgment to see which natural process or agents He used to carry out His judgments.
 There are metaphors that become commonly understood from one prophesy to the next.